sassoftware/saspy/saspy/doc/source/install.rst

         'provider': 'sas.iomprovider',
         'encoding': 'windows-1252'}

-.. note:: Having the ``'provider'`` key is the trigger to use the HTTP access method.
+.. note:: Having the ``'provider'`` key is the trigger to use the COM (IOM using COM) access method.
+.. note:: When using the COM access method (``'provider'`` key specified), the
+         absence of the ``'iomhost'`` key is the trigger to use a local Windows session instead of remote IOM (it is a different connection type).

 HTTP